JuliaParallel/Dagger.jl/docs/src/darray.md

 A `DArray` can be created in two ways: through an API similar to the usual `rand`, `ones`, etc. calls, or by distributing an existing array with `distribute`.
-Additionally, most operations on `DArray`s also return `DArray`s or an equivalent object which represents the operation being performed.
 It's generally not recommended to manually construct a `DArray` object unless you're developing the `DArray` itself.

 ### Allocating new arrays

-As an example, one can allocate a random `DArray` by calling `rand` with a `Blocks` object as the first argument - `Blocks` specifies the size of partitions to be constructed.
-Note that the `DArray` is a lazy asynchronous object (i.e. operations on it may execute in the background), so to force it to be materialized, `fetch` may need to be called:
+As an example, one can allocate a random `DArray` by calling `rand` with a `Blocks` object as the first argument - `Blocks` specifies the size of partitions to be constructed, and must be the same number of dimensions as the array being allocated.

 ```julia
 # Add some Julia workers